2019 Sanofi - Institut Pasteur Awards rules

 Article 4: Composition of the Jury

-The Jury is composed of 13 members, as follows:
+The Jury for 2019 is composed of fourteen (14) members, as follows:

-- Dr. Elizabeth H. Blackburn, is the Morris Herzstein Professor Emerita in the Department of Biochemistry and Biophysics at the University of California, San Francisco and President Emerita of the Salk Institute for Biological Studies in La Jolla, California.
+- Dr. Elizabeth H. Blackburn, Professor Emerita at the University of California, San Francisco.
 Nobel Prize in Physiology or Medicine in 2009, President of the jury

 - Prof. Pascale Cossart, member of the French Academy of Sciences, Head of Bacteria-Cell Interactions Research Unit, Institut Pasteur, Paris, France, Vice-President of the Jury

-- Dr. Yasmine Belkaïd, Dr Yasmine BELKAID – Senior investigator in Mucosal Immunology Section – NIAID/DIR National Institute of Allergy and Infectious Diseases, Director of the NIAID microbiome program and the co-director of the NIH Center for Human Immunology, USA
+- Dr. Yasmine Belkaïd, Senior investigator in Mucosal Immunology Section – NIAID/DIR National Institute of Allergy and Infectious Diseases, Director of the NIAID microbiome program and the co-director of the NIH Center for Human Immunology, USA

 - Prof. Alain Fischer, Director of the Pediatric Immunology Unit (Inserm), Hôpital Necker-Enfants malades, Professor at the Paris Descartes University, Paris, France